Best Day Trips from Lyon You’ve Probably Never Heard Of

-Planning a day trip from Lyon can open up a world of new experiences.
-Here are some of the most interesting places you might not have considered, offering a mix of culture, history, and natural beauty.
+Planning one of the best day trips from Lyon can totally open up a world of new experiences, making this a kind of useful Lyon France travel guide for curious travelers.
+Here are some of the most interesting places to visit near Lyon you might not have really considered before, offering a mix of culture, history and natural beauty.

 Key Takeaways

-- The Beaujolais region offers more than just wine, with picturesque villages and historical sites.
+- The Beaujolais region offers more than just wine, with picturesque villages and historical sites, making it one of the best places around Lyon.

 - Perouges is a well-preserved medieval town perfect for a step back in time.